Human Trafficking Survivor Resources: Reclaim Control of Your Credit

 • Continued presence (issued by HHS)

-• T Visas (issued by U.S. Citizenship and Immigration Services)
+• T Visa (issued by U.S. Citizenship and Immigration Services)

 • U Visa with a Form I-918 Supplemental B indicating the victim experienced human trafficking